JeremieSiller/get_next_line/README.md

 **BUFFER_SIZE:**

 get_next_line uses the define BUFFER_SIZE to read from the files.
-For perfomance you would use a large BUFFER_SIZE because reading is slow and the larger the BUFFER_SIZE the less get_next_line reads.
+For perfomance you would use a large BUFFER_SIZE because read-calls are slow and the larger the BUFFER_SIZE the less read-calss get_next_line does.
 If you want to use less memory you would use a small BUFFER_SIZE because get_next_line will allocate less unused memory on the heap.

 **multiple fd reading:**

 because I finished the bonus part it is possible to read from different files without finishing reading one first.
-But be carefull if you dont read a file to the end get_next_line could leak.
+But be carefull if you dont read a file to the end get_next_line could produce some leaks.